-Cure Patch With Heat
+Step 2: Cure the Leather Repair Patch With Heat

-Then mix the heat-set colored filler.
-This is the hardest and most frustrating part of the repair.
+Then mix the heat-set coloured filler.
+This is the hardest and most frustrating part of the car seat repair.
 But take your time and get as close to the colour as you can.
 Apply just enough colourant to fill in the tear.
 Then cover it with the textured mat and apply heat.

 Next, check out expert tips on how to restore your car’s interior.

 Touch the heating tool (included with the leather repair kit) to the face of a hot clothes iron.
 Then press the hot tool onto the textured mat and hold it in place.
 Let it cool and remove the mat.
 The patch won’t be perfect.
 But it sure beats the look of a tear or burn.
 Next, find out how to fix cigarette burns in your car.